svjack/HunyuanVideoGP/README.md

 ## News
+* 02/10/2025: Version 3.4 New --fast and --fastest switches to automatically get the best performance
 * 02/10/2025: Version 3.3 Prefill automatically optimal parameters for Fast Hunyuan
 * 02/07/2025: Version 3.2 Added support for Xformers attention and reduce VRAM requirements for sdpa attention
 * 01/21/2025: Version 3.1 Ability to define a Loras directory and turn on / off any Lora when running the application